 FinCEN has issued an advisory to inform financial institutions of updates to the FATF list of jurisdictions with AML deficiencies.
 Financial institutions should consider these updates when reviewing their obligations and risk-based policies, procedures, and practices.

-- Jurisdictions identified by the FATF as high-risk jurisdictions: Iran and Democratic People’s Republic of Korea (DPRK)
+- Jurisdictions identified by the FATF as high-risk jurisdictions: Iran and the Democratic People’s Republic of Korea (DPRK)

 - Jurisdictions identified by the FATF for increased monitoring: Albania, The Bahamas, Barbados, Botswana, Cambodia, Ghana, Jamaica, Mauritius, Myanmar, Nicaragua, Pakistan, Panama.
 Syria, Uganda, Yemen and Zimbabwe